orangecalx/lightbulb/readme.txt

 cutup.py v 0.1

-- add your own text to "corpus.txt"
+- add your own text to "corpus.txt" (a large amount is pre-loaded)

 - run cutup.py